(SECTION 134 OF THE COMPANIES ACT 2013)

 Conservation of Energy Technology Absorption Foreign Exchange Earnings & Outgo

 The information in accordance with the provisions of Section 134(3)(m) of the CompaniesAct 2013 read with the Rule 8 of the Companies (Accounts) Rules 2014: The Companyorganizes the workshops/lectures on regular basis for its employees to promote motivateand encourage them how to conserve the energy.
 The Company is in process to adopt thelatest technologies for conservation of energy.

 |Particulars ||2020-21 ||2019-20 |

 |Foreign Exchange Earned ||- ||- |

 |Foreign Exchange Used ||- ||1.31 |

-A statement containing the salient features of Financial Statements of XlerateDriveline India Limited (XDIL) Wholly Owned Subsidiary Company in prescribed Form AOC-1 in terms of theprovisions of Section 129 of the Companies Act 2013 read with Rule 5 of the Companies(Accounts) Rules 2014 forms part of the Financial Statements.
+A statement containing the salient features of Financial Statements of XlerateDriveline India Limited (XDIL) Associate Company in prescribed Form AOC-1 in terms of theprovisions of Section 129 of the Companies Act 2013 read with Rule 5 of the Companies(Accounts) Rules 2014 forms part of the Financial Statements.

-In terms of provisions of Section 92(3) of the Companies Act 2013 read with theCompanies (Amendment) Act 2017 and the relevant rules made thereunder a copy of the Annual return asprescribed under Section 92 of the Companies Act 2013 as amended shallbe made available on the website of the Company www.raunaqinternational.com under thelink https://www.raunaqinternational.com/ pdf/ annual-returns-2018-2019.pdf
+In terms of the provisions of Section 134(3)(a) read with 92(3) of the CompaniesAct 2013 and the relevant rules made thereunder a copy of the Annual return asprescribed under Section 92 of the Companies Act 2013 as amended shall be made availableon the official website of the Company www.raunaqinternational.com under the link:https://www.bharatgears.com/documents/ annual-return-for-2020-21.pdf Compliance ofSecretarial Standards

 During the period under review the Company has duly complied with the applicableSecretarial Standards issued by the Institute of Company Secretaries of India.
 Court/TribunalOrders

 There were no instances of any significant and material orders passed by the regulatorsor courts or tribunals impacting the going concern status and Companys operations infuture.

 The Board of Directors gratefully acknowledge the continued co-operation trust andsupport of the shareholders and would like to place on record its appreciation for thededicated services rendered by the Employees at all levels.
 The Directors further expresstheir gratitude to the Bankers Customers and Sub-vendors and other associates forco-operation and confidence reposed by them in the Company.

 |For and on behalf of the Board of Directors |

 | ||Surinder Paul Kanwar |

 | ||Chairman and Managing Director |

 |Dated: 22 June 2021 ||DIN: 00033524 |